ns-test-org/hello-world-jam/packages/hello-world-jam/README.md

 Clipboard integration allows users to copy and paste content efficiently.
 The system handles different data formats including text, HTML, and images.
 Copy operations provide user feedback confirming success.
 Paste operations validate and sanitize content for security.
 The clipboard API is used with proper fallbacks for older browsers.

+### Advanced Routing Patterns

+Advanced routing patterns enable complex navigation scenarios including nested routes, parallel routes, and intercepting routes.
+The routing system supports dynamic segments for content-driven pages.
+Route groups organize related pages without affecting URL structure.
+Middleware can be added to handle authentication, redirects, and other cross-cutting concerns.
+The routing architecture scales from simple multi-page sites to complex applications with sophisticated navigation requirements.

+### Image Gallery Components

+Image gallery components can be built with lazy loading, lightbox functionality, and responsive layouts.
+Thumbnails load quickly while full-size images are fetched on demand.
+The gallery supports keyboard navigation and touch gestures for intuitive browsing.
+Images are optimized automatically for different screen sizes and pixel densities.
+The component is accessible with proper ARIA labels and screen reader support.

+### Video Player Integration

+Video player integration supports modern formats with adaptive streaming and quality selection.
+The player includes standard controls for play, pause, volume, and fullscreen.
+Captions and subtitles can be added for accessibility.
+The video player is responsive and works across different devices and browsers.
+Analytics can track viewing behavior and engagement metrics.

+### Audio Playback Features

+Audio playback features support streaming and downloadable content with proper buffering and error handling.
+Playlists can be created with automatic progression between tracks.
+The audio player includes visualizations and metadata display.
+Background playback is supported on devices that allow it.
+The implementation is accessible with keyboard controls and screen reader support.

+### Map Integration Capabilities

+Map integration capabilities support displaying locations, routes, and custom markers.
+The map component is responsive and works on both desktop and mobile devices.
+Custom styling matches the application's design system.
+Geocoding and reverse geocoding can be integrated for address lookup.
+The map implementation is performant even with many markers or complex overlays.

+### Chart and Graph Components

+Chart and graph components visualize data with interactive, accessible visualizations.
+Multiple chart types are supported including line, bar, pie, and scatter plots.
+Charts are responsive and adapt to different screen sizes.
+Data updates animate smoothly for engaging user experience.
+The components are accessible with proper ARIA labels and keyboard navigation.

+### Table Components with Sorting

+Table components support sorting, filtering, and pagination for large datasets.
+Column headers are clickable for sorting with visual indicators for sort direction.
+Responsive tables adapt to mobile screens with horizontal scrolling or card layouts.
+Row selection and bulk actions can be implemented for data management.
+The table component is accessible with proper ARIA roles and keyboard navigation.

+### Modal Dialog System

+Modal dialog system provides flexible, accessible overlays for focused interactions.
+Modals trap focus and prevent interaction with background content.
+The system handles stacking for nested modals.
+Animations provide smooth open and close transitions.
+Modals are accessible with proper ARIA attributes and keyboard support including escape to close.

+### Dropdown Menu Components

+Dropdown menu components provide hierarchical navigation and action menus.
+Menus position intelligently to stay within viewport boundaries.
+Keyboard navigation supports arrow keys and type-ahead search.
+The component handles nested submenus with proper hover and click behavior.
+Dropdowns are accessible with proper ARIA roles and focus management.

+### Tooltip Implementation

+Tooltip implementation provides contextual help without cluttering the interface.
+Tooltips appear on hover with configurable delay and positioning.
+The system handles edge cases where tooltips would overflow the viewport.
+Tooltips are accessible with proper ARIA attributes.
+The implementation is performant and doesn't impact page load time.

+### Breadcrumb Navigation

+Breadcrumb navigation helps users understand their location in the site hierarchy.
+Breadcrumbs are generated automatically from the route structure.
+The component supports custom labels and icons for each level.
+Breadcrumbs are accessible with proper ARIA labels and structured data.
+The implementation is responsive and adapts to mobile screens.

+### Pagination Controls

+Pagination controls handle large datasets with efficient loading and navigation.
+The component supports different pagination styles including numbered pages and infinite scroll.
+Page state is reflected in the URL for bookmarking and sharing.
+Loading states provide feedback during page transitions.
+The pagination component is accessible with proper ARIA labels and keyboard navigation.

+### Search Autocomplete

+Search autocomplete provides instant suggestions as users type their queries.
+Suggestions are fetched efficiently with debouncing to minimize API calls.
+The component highlights matching text in suggestions.
+Keyboard navigation allows selecting suggestions without a mouse.
+The autocomplete is accessible with proper ARIA attributes and screen reader support.

+### Tag Input Component

+Tag input component allows users to add and remove multiple values efficiently.
+Tags can be created by typing and pressing enter or comma.
+The component supports autocomplete for predefined tag options.
+Tags are removable with keyboard and mouse interactions.
+The implementation is accessible with proper ARIA labels and focus management.

+### Date Picker Integration

+Date picker integration provides intuitive date selection with calendar interface.
+The picker supports date ranges, disabled dates, and custom formatting.
+Keyboard navigation allows selecting dates without a mouse.
+The component is localized for different date formats and languages.
+The date picker is accessible with proper ARIA attributes and screen reader support.

+### Color Picker Component

+Color picker component allows users to select colors with visual feedback.
+The picker supports different color formats including hex, RGB, and HSL.
+Recent colors are saved for quick access.
+The component includes preset color palettes for common choices.
+The color picker is accessible with keyboard controls and proper ARIA labels.

+### Rich Text Editor

+Rich text editor provides formatted text input with toolbar controls.
+The editor supports common formatting including bold, italic, lists, and links.
+Content is saved in a structured format for reliable rendering.
+The editor is accessible with keyboard shortcuts and screen reader support.
+Paste operations clean and sanitize content for security.

+### Code Editor Integration

+Code editor integration provides syntax highlighting and code editing features.
+The editor supports multiple programming languages with proper highlighting.
+Line numbers and code folding improve readability for long files.
+The editor includes features like autocomplete and error highlighting.
+The implementation is accessible with keyboard navigation and screen reader support.

+### Slider and Range Controls

+Slider and range controls provide intuitive input for numeric values.
+The component supports single values and ranges with dual handles.
+Visual feedback shows the current value during dragging.
+The slider is accessible with keyboard controls for precise adjustment.
+Custom styling matches the application's design system.

+### Progress Indicators

+Progress indicators show completion status for multi-step processes and long operations.
+The component supports determinate progress with percentage display.
+Indeterminate progress is shown for operations without known duration.
+Progress updates animate smoothly for engaging user experience.
+The indicators are accessible with proper ARIA attributes and status updates.

+### Skeleton Screens

+Skeleton screens provide visual placeholders while content loads.
+The skeletons match the layout of actual content for smooth transitions.
+Animations indicate that loading is in progress.
+The implementation is performant and doesn't impact page load time.
+Skeleton screens improve perceived performance by showing structure immediately.